A generalization of circulant Hadamard and conference matrices: Matrices satisfying

-\section{Matrices $C$ satisfying $n=2(d+1)$}
+\section{Matrices $C$ satisfying $n=2d+2$}

-According to Proposition~\ref{Corol.d}, the smallest possible order of matrices $C$ obeying conditions~\eqref{Conditions} with a given value $d$ on the diagonal is $n=2(d+1)$.
-Other results of Sections~\ref{Section d<} and \ref{Section: symmetric} confirmed that this order is special and deserves a particular attention.
-Recall that the relation $n=2(d+1)$ is satisfied for matrices $C$ whenever $d$ is a half-integer or an even integer (cf.\ Rem.~\ref{Rem.conj}), as well as whenever $C$ is symmetric (Thm.~\ref{Thm: symmetric}).
-Conjecture~\ref{Conjecture} states that the relation $n=2(d+1)$ holds true generally for any matrix $C$ obeying conditions~\eqref{Conditions}.
+According to Proposition~\ref{Prop1.d}, the smallest possible order of matrices $C$ obeying conditions~\eqref{Conditions} with a given value $d$ is $n=2d+2$, and other results of Sections~\ref{Section d<} and \ref{Section: symmetric} indicate that it might be generally the only possible order.
+Considering the prominence of matrices $C$ with the property $n=2d+2$, we devote this section to their full characterization.
+Note that the special case when $d$ is not an integer was already solved in Proposition~\ref{Prop1.d} and Remark~\ref{max d exists}.

-Considering the prominence of matrices $C$ satisfying $n=2(d+1)$, we devote this section to their full characterization.
-The problem is easy when $d$ is not an integer.
-Indeed, if $d$ is a half-integer, then the only possible generator of $C$ is $\left(\frac{n}{2}-1,-1,-1,\ldots,-1\right)$ (see Prop.~\ref{Corol.d} and Prop.~\ref{Prop.d}), whereas there is no solution in case that $2d\notin\mathbb{N}_0$ (cf.\ Prop.~\ref{Corol.d}).
-The examination of matrices $C$ for $d$ being an integer is more difficult, and we divide it into two steps.
-In the first step we address the special case when $c_{j}=1\;\vee\; c_{n-j}=1$ for all $j=1,\ldots,n-1$ (Proposition~\ref{plus}).
-In the second step we proceed to the characterization of matrices $C$ with the property $\left(\exists m\in\{1,\ldots,n-1\}\right)\left(c_{m}=c_{n-m}=-1\right)$ (Proposition~\ref{minus}).
+We will divide the general solution into two steps.
+In the first step we examine the situation when $c_{j}=1$ or $c_{n-j}=1$ for all $j=1,\ldots,n-1$ (Proposition~\ref{plus}).
+In the second step we proceed to the characterization of matrices $C$ such that $c_{m}=c_{n-m}=-1$ for some $m$ (Proposition~\ref{minus}).